CamilleScholtz/prt/README.md

 * `prt-get` takes a port name for most commands, for example `prt-get depinst portname`, `prt` does it more like `pkgmk`, so first you `cd` to `portname`, and then you run `prt install`.
-This has a few advantages, for example you can quickly `httpup sync` a port anywhere in the filesystem,and install it *and* its dependencies using `prt install`.
-Since `prt-get depinst` needs a port name, you can *only* install ports that are in a predefined `prtdir`.
+This has a few advantages, for example you can quickly `httpup sync` a port anywhere in the filesystem, and install it *and* its dependencies using `prt install`.
+Since `prt-get depinst` needs a port name, you can *only* install ports that are located in a predefined `prtdir`.

 * `prt` has some pretty colors you can customize using `config.toml`.